 There are two ways to stay for 6 months.
 The first is to apply for a Social Visa (B-211) at your nearest Indonesian Consulate.

-The second way (which would be easier if you are already living in Asia) is to fly into Singapore and apply for a visa there.
+The second way (which would be easier if you are already living in Asia) is to fly to Singapore and apply for a visa there.
 You can’t apply for a visa from within Indonesia itself.

 This post covers everything you need to know before traveling to Bali.
 Check it out!